 A living organism will interact with another living organism -- whether it is the same type of organism, a threat or a neutral organism, there is some form of interaction between the two.
-For example, flowers interact with bees by releasing pollen into their male stamen in order for that pollen to be picked up and dispersed among female plants for reproduction.
-Plants like the Venus flytrap will interact with nature around it by enclosing itself over flies, lizards and other edible insects in the event one lands on the interior of its petals.
+For example, flowers interact with bees by releasing pollen for it to be picked up and dispersed among female plants during reproduction.
+Plants like the Venus flytrap interact with nature by enclosing itself over flies, lizards and other edible insects that land within its grasp.

-To classify an organism as “living” it must exhibit some form of movement.
-Though humans and animals obviously move, other items such as plants will still have their own form of movement -- even when it is hard to see with the human eye.
-For example, plants can move their buds or leaves toward sunlight or away from shaded areas in order to promote growth.
-These movements are slight and do not occur overnight whereas when humans or animals move it can be noticed instantly.
+To classify an organism as living, it must exhibit some form of movement.
+Though humans and animals obviously move, other items such as plants also move though it is hard to see without a time-lapse camera.
+Plants move their buds or leaves toward sunlight or away from shaded areas to promote growth.